Article

 7 Ways to Boost Your Baby’s Immunity

-In the first few months, your baby’s immune system is too immature to activate its own immunity.
-Luckily your baby was born with a natural immunity she inherited from you during pregnancy.
-In addition, colostrum – the milk your baby gets from the breast in the first three days of life – gives a high dose of antibodies.
+There are 7 ways to boost your baby’s immunity in infancy.
+In the first few months, your baby’s immune system is immature.
+Fortunately, your baby was born with a natural immunity inherited from you during pregnancy.
+In addition, colostrum – the milk your baby gets from the breast in the first three days of life – has a high dose of antibodies.

 These antibodies create a passive immunity – in other words, a gift from you to your baby.
-But it doesn’t last long – just a few weeks or months and then your baby needs to develop her own immunity.
+But it doesn’t last long – just a few weeks or months and your baby needs to develop their own immunity.

-As seasons change – there are more germs around and more chances of getting sick.
+As seasons change – there are more germs going around and as a result, more chances of getting sick.
+Let’s look at 7 ways to boost your baby’s immunity.

 1. Sleep

-Research has shown that when we get enough sleep, our immunity increases – specifically T-cells, which are the killer cells that attack viruses.
+Research shows that when we get enough sleep, our immunity increases – specifically T-cells, which are the killer cells that attack viruses.
 So make sure your little one is not sleep deprived.
-Even toddlers should be asleep by 7:30 pm.
+Even toddlers should be asleep by 7pm.

 2. Breastfeeding